byui-cse/itm300-course/source/module-08/project-lab.md

 ## Create the SNS Topic

-* Search for SNS which will bring up the Simple Notification Service
+* <span class="material-symbols-outlined">search</span> Search for SNS which will bring up the Simple Notification Service
 * Create topic: **VehicleStatus**
 * Standard
 * Leave the rest of the defaults